ikjordan/picomp3lib/README.md

 `interface`
 High level interface to decoder.
 Uses `FatFS` to access files.
 See https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico for a Pico compatible `FatFS` library
 Decode triggered by call to `musicFileRead` populate a supplied buffer.
-By defualt plays file in loop, can be overridden by specidying `-DNO_LOOP`
+By defualt plays file in loop, can be overridden by specifying `-DNO_LOOP`

 `test`
 An off target test harness that can be run on a Raspberry Pi 4, uses a shim layer to emulate `FatFS`